How to Build Successful Employee Award and Recognition Programs

 First, make sure that your program recognizes people at well-known intervals.
-Every time you reward someone’s good work, it will help remind everyone that someone will be rewarded again next time, and it could be them!
+Every time you reward someone’s good work, it will help remind everyone that someone will be rewarded again next time, and it could be them.

-Try to reward people for discretionary good behavior.
+Try to reward people for good discretionary behavior.
 If you reward someone for something that no one else can do, the other employees might feel like they can’t compete, so they might as well ignore the rewards program.

-On the other hand, if an amazing programmer goes the extra mile to help their whole team on a project, that would be a perfect opportunity for a reward.
+On the other hand, if a programmer goes the extra mile to help their whole team on a project, that would be a perfect opportunity for a reward.
 Everyone will feel that teamwork is appreciated and that they might be rewarded next month by being a great team player in the coming weeks.

 On top of that, try to find a variety of things to reward.
 When employees see that they can be rewarded for good behavior of all kinds, it motivates them to behave well in every way, rather than in only one narrow domain.